engfrosh/engfrosh/Deployment.md

 [source](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04)

-You can check the status
+You can check the status and also check by going to the web address.
 ```sh
 $ systemctl status nginx
 ```

 #### Management Commands: